When Do You Need a Nutritionist and Personal Trainer?

 If you’ve been at this whole “health journey” thing for a while, then you probably know that succeeding on your own is no easy feat.

 Of course, it’s possible to make progress by yourself.
 But what if you feel like you aren’t toning up, losing weight, or building muscle as fast as you could be?
 A nutritionist and personal trainer can help you make your fitness and nutrition plans as effective as possible and offer you help if those plans need to change.

 If you’ve got questions about nutritionists and personal trainers, we’ve got answers.
 Below, learn exactly what a nutritionist and personal trainer can do for you, as well as what to consider before hiring help.

-How Is a Nutritionist Different from a Registered Dietician?
+How Is a Nutritionist Different from a Registered Dietitian?

 So who exactly are nutritionists, and how can they help you along your wellness journey?

 A nutritionist is a health professional who provides nutrition coaching to help clients reach their weight loss, fitness, or wellness goals.
-However, keep in mind that a nutritionist’s role is slightly different than that of a registered dietitian.
+However, keep in mind that a nutritionist’s role differs from a registered dietitian.

 Here’s the main difference: A dietitian can prescribe specific meal plans and supplements to treat or manage a condition.
 Nutritionists, on the other hand, focus on general food behavior and healthy lifestyle change.

-To be classified as a nutritionist, a person willtypically need a bachelor’s degree related to food science or nutrition.
-They may also go on to receive further education or specific nutrition certifications.
+Nutritionists can have bachelor's degrees in nutrition but they're not required to do so; they may also pursue nutrition certifications.
 For example, some nutritionists will become experts in sports nutrition or even go so far as to become certified nutrition specialists (CNS).